tanrax/wp-backup/README.md

 - Easy.
 - Very fast.
 - Multi-site compatible.
+- Docker compatible.
-- Compatible with cron and any unix utility.
+- Working with cron and any unix utility.
 - Maintains settings, plugins and any important elements.
 - Compatible with Linux, MacOS and BSD.